Managing risk and performance helps us to prioritise areas that need more attention and resources and also highlights where we’re doing well.

-To help us deliver our ambition for Leeds to be the best city and Leeds City Council to be the best council in the UK, it’s important that we consider the risks and uncertainties that could impact on our objectives and also monitor performance in delivering them.
+To help us deliver our ambition for Leeds to be the best city and to be the best council in the UK, it’s important that we consider the risks and uncertainties that could impact on our objectives and also monitor performance in delivering them.

-The two are closely linked: a risk that’s increasing often means that performance may worsen.
-The council therefore takes an integrated approach to managing risk and performance: using the right information at the right time to take a view of risk across the organisation and to consider the impact on corporate performance, feeding this into our Best Council Plan and other strategy-setting and decision-making.
+The two are closely linked, a risk that’s increasing often means that performance may worsen.
+We therefore take an integrated approach to managing risk and performance, using the right information at the right time to take a view of risk across the organisation and to consider the impact on corporate performance, feeding this into our Best Council Plan and other strategy-setting and decision-making.

 At the end of the year, we look back on our performance and consider what our key achievements have been.
 These are published through an annual report on the